 For most positions, a license is not needed.
 However, if the political science major pursues careers in education or law, requirements change.
 For instance, political science teachers need valid licenses in their states.
 Paralegals and lawyers are also usually required to obtain a state license.

 Jobs as a political science major are vast.
+So you may wonder, what is a political science degree used for?
 Since the curriculum covers subjects related to so many fields, political science graduates have different career tracks they can follow.
-Most jobs with a political science bachelor degree involve working within government agencies, but private businesses and non-profits will also hire graduates.
+Most jobs with a political science bachelor’s degree involve working within government agencies, but private businesses and non-profits will also hire graduates.
+So what jobs can i get with political science degree?
 The best jobs for a political science degree are:

 Educator-Political science degree holders could choose to go into the education field.
 Both high schools and colleges look for political science teachers.